wireapp/brand/Tone of Voice.md

 ## Our writing style

 ### Account
-People create an account with Zeta.
+People create an account with Wire.
 They can then 'log in' (two words when used as a verb) their account.
 If used as a noun or adjective, it’s one word: 'login' (e.g., ‘Please enter your login details').

 People can 'sign out' of the application and change their password by selecting the 'Profile' link.
 However, any other maintenance activities will usually take place in the interface itself, as and when the user needs it.